bwdev/mui/README.md

   * A set of predefined page layouts for a consistent look & feel
 * Control styles
   * Styles for common WPF controls, such as Button, TextBlock, etc.
-  * All styles automatically adapt the dark and light theme and use accent colors where appropiate
+  * All styles automatically adapt the dark and light theme and use accent colors where appropriate
 * Customizable navigation framework
   * ILinkNavigator and IContentLoader interfaces for maximum flexibility
   * Content loader exception templates in ModernFrame